FryerTuck/anon/README.md

 This is some cheesy introduction pitch to grab your attention; if it's not working yet, grab your favorite beverage, [here's some music](https://youtu.be/LLPoZGX0qZk?t=665) that goes well with what Anon is about, so you can experience a proper introduction.

 If you already know about Anon and just want to install, see the [Installation](#Installation) section below.
-The rest of this introduction is sectioned for 2 demographics: for [non-geeks](#intro-for-non-geeks) and .. the [rest of us](#intro-for-geeks) -but reading both may grant you super-powers, you never know ;-)
+The rest of this introduction is sectioned as 2 demographics: for [non-geeks](#intro-for-non-geeks) and .. the [rest of us](#intro-for-geeks) -but reading both may grant you super-powers, you never know ;-)

 ![Anon Draw - screenshot](https://i.imgur.com/wr7Ete2.png)
 >*screenshot of Anon's built-in Draw app*